 Taormina Festivals and Events:

 Taormina Arte festival runs from June through August.
 Plays, concerts, and a film festival are held outdoors in the Greek Theater during summer.
 Madonna della Rocca is celebrated the second weekend of September with a religious procession and feast.
-Taormina has one of the best Carnavale celebrations in Sicily.
+Taormina has one of the best Carnival celebrations in Sicily.
 In May there's a traditional costume and Sicilian cart fair.

-Taormina's attractions include the Greek theater, medieval quarter, shopping and beaches.
+Taormina's top attractions include the Greek theater, medieval quarter, shopping and beaches.
 See Taormina Top Sights and Attractions for details about what to see and do in and near Taormina.